Does your business credit score affect your energy deal?

 Whether you’re looking to improve a damaged business credit rating or you’re a startup looking to build your credit history from scratch, here are a few ways to help improve your credit score:

-• Open your credit lines - Easier said than done in some instances, but taking on credit and making timely re-payments is possibly the most effective way to improve your business credit score.
+• Open your credit lines - Easier said than done in some instances, but taking on credit and making timely repayments is possibly the most effective way to improve your business credit score.
 As a business owner, opening a credit account with your suppliers is a good place to start, as is taking on a business phone and broadband contract.
-Taking on credit is a balancing act though, so try not to make a number of credit applications in any six month period.
+Taking on credit is a balancing act, so try and keep your credit applications to a minimum in any six-month period.

 • Pay all bills on time - All business owners have to pay themselves and the bills, so making sure you pay yours on time will not only help improve your credit score, but it will also become a good financial habit that will stand you in good stead in both your personal and professional life.
 It’s often a good idea to set up a Direct Debit to make sure you never miss a payment.